-Eighty percent of your immune system is located in your gut.
+Believe it or not, most all disease begins in the gut.
+That’s because eighty percent of your immune system is located in there.
 Supporting the beneficial bacteria with a diet of nutrient-dense organic whole foods and a good quality probiotic is perhaps the most significant key to keeping healthy.
 Just eat real food.
-Believe it or not, most all disease begins in the gut.
+Additionally, consider adding a high quality probiotic supplement to your daily health regimen.

 Your body recuperates from the day’s physical and mental stressors during quality sleep.
 Even just a couple nights of getting less than you need can leave you with reduced immune function and unable to resist illness.
 Get more sleep!